 - 1 14 ½ ounce can chopped tomatoes not drained

-- 2 – 3 canned Chipotle Peppers in Adobo Sauce seeds and veins scraped away.
+- 2 – 3 canned Chipotle Peppers in Adobo Sauce seeds and veins scraped away, plus 1 Tablespoon of the adobo sauce.

 - 1 tablespoon Achiote Paste

-- 2 pounds chicken breast boneless, skinless, or boneless skinless chicken thighs
+- 2 pounds Boneless skinless chicken breasts or thighs

 - 1 teaspoon New Mexico Red Chile Powder